 - a.
 Meet your ship's bylaws requirement for active participation in your ship's meetings and activities for six months. - b.
-Prepare and present a program on Sea Scouts for a Boy Scout troop, Venturing crew, Venturing Officers' Association meeting, school class, or other youth group.
+Prepare and present a program on Scouts BSA troop, Venturing crew, Venturing Officers' Association meeting, Cub Scouts, Order of the Arrow, Maritime Explorer, University of Scouting session School; class, or other youth group.
 Your presentation should last a minimum of 15 minutes and describe the activities of your ship and Sea Scouts.